 A few years ago I was researching RV parks for an article and I discovered Chicken Gold Camp and Outpost.
 I loved the name right off but I then learned the campground was in Chicken, Alaska.
 The town is about as remote as you can get but people love to visit for the amazing scenery.
 The camp’s owner sent me some pictures and one of them was of this beauty.

 I felt obliged to send him a picture of our “Big Chicken” which is paltry (or should that be poultry) compared to this beauty.
-Mike Busby told me the chicken was named “Eggee” and it was created as a gift to Chicken Gold Camp by a high school shop teacher and his classes.
+Mike Busby told me it was named “Eggee” and it was created as a gift to Chicken Gold Camp by a high school shop teacher and his classes.
 “Eggee” is made out of recycled high school lockers and hauled 600 miles on a trailer from Homer, Alaska to Chicken.
 The delivery was made just before the Chickenstock MusicFest in 2009.
-Add a visit to the festival and Chicken, Alaska to my bucket list.